Betawi cuisine: History and influences

 Betawi cuisine developed and evolved with influences from various cuisine traditions brought by waves of newcomers to the port city on the north coast of Western Java.
 From the small port of Sunda Kalapa, it grew into an active hub of international trade, primarily involving Indonesian, Chinese, Indian and Arab traders.
 By the early 16th century, drawn by the spice trade, the Portuguese were the first Europeans to arrive, followed by the Dutch later in the same century.
 During colonial VOC era, foreign communities were kept in enclaves under Dutch colonial rule; as the result the culinary concentration grew in each area: Tanah Abang for Arab cuisine, the Glodok and Kuningan area for Chinese food, and Tugu in North Jakarta for Portuguese.

-Betawi cuisine is in fact similar to Peranakan cuisine, as both are hybrid cuisines heavily influenced by Chinese and Malay, as well as Arab and European, cuisines, to neighboring Sundanese and Javanese cuisine.
+Betawi cuisine is similar to Peranakan cuisine, another hybrid cuisines heavily influenced by Chinese and Malay, as well as Arab and European, cuisines, to neighboring Sundanese and Javanese cuisine.
 Nasi uduk, for example, a savory rice cooked in coconut milk and served with several side dishes, may be a local version of the Malay dish nasi lemak.
 Asinan, cured and brined pickled vegetables, and rujak juhi, vegetables served with shredded dried squid and peanut sauce, demonstrate Chinese influences.
 Because of this common heritage, some of Betawi cuisines, such as asinan and lontong cap go meh, are shared with Chinese Indonesian.
 Betawi cuisine also shares some recipes and dishes with neighboring Sundanese, such as both of them are familiar with sayur asem, gado-gado (lotek) and semur jengkol.
 Another examples are nasi kebuli and soto betawi that uses minyak samin (ghee), which indicates Arab or Muslim Indian influences.

-A gastronomy expert suggests that some Betawi dishes can describes the past condition of Betawi people reside in Batavia.
-For example, kerak telor was created due to the low quality of local glutinous rice, with the egg and other toppings added to make it more tasty and satisfying.
+Some dishes were created due to price constraints.
+For example, kerak telor was created due to the low quality of local glutinous rice, with the egg and other toppings added for flavor and satisfaction.
 Soto tangkar, which today is a meat soup, was mostly made from the broth of goat rib-cage bones in the past because meat was expensive, or the common population of Batavia were too poor to afford some meat back then.

-Today, many authentic Betawi dishes are hard to find even in its native land.
-This is partly because as a cosmopolitan city, Jakarta also features dishes from many far-flung parts of Indonesia, as well as international cuisines — which is a myriad dishes for Betawi cuisine to compete with.
-Moreover, Betawi community were pushed out of the inner city to the marginal suburbs in and around Greater Jakarta in the wave of development.
-Nevertheless, some Betawi restaurants are striving to preserve their heritage cuisine, such as rare gabus pucung, and pecak gabus, snakehead fish (Channa striata) in pecak sauce.
+Today, many older Betawi dishes are hard to find even in the region.
+This is partly because as a cosmopolitan city, Jakarta also features dishes from across Indonesia, as well as international cuisines, and in part because the during the development of Jakarta, the Betawi community were moved to the marginal suburbs in and around Greater Jakarta in the wave of development.
+Some restaurants continue to make older dishes, viewing such efforts as heritage cuisine preservation.
+These dishes include rare gabus pucung, and pecak gabus, snakehead fish (Channa striata) in pecak sauce.